Dreaming of eggnog this holiday season? Try this easy, healthier homemade eggnog ice cream with no refined sugar. You don’t need an ice cream maker!

 3 MORE HOMEMADE ICE CREAM RECIPES

 You learned how to make eggnog ice cream and I think it’s only fair if I show you how to make ice cream from scratch with other flavors.
 Are you on board?
 I have 3 ice cream recipes that cannot wait to be in your freezer.
-All these ice cream recipes are quick and easy to make.
-And totes delicious, of course.
+All of these ice cream recipes are rich and creamy, and quick and easy to make.
+And totally delicious, of course!

 - 4 cups whole milk (or milk of choice)